 The Research Alliance

-The core research partners in MEDAM are the MPC, the Kiel Institute for the World Economy (IfW) and the Centre for European Policy Studies (CEPS), a Brussels think tank.
+The core research partners in MEDAM are the the Migration Policy Centre (MPC) at the European University Institute, the Kiel Institute for the World Economy (IfW) and the Centre for European Policy Studies (CEPS), a Brussels think tank.
 Through MEDAM, we develop solutions for asylum and immigration policies in the EU and its member states that

 - allow the EU to meet its humanitarian obligations towards refugees;